init-22/Autoencoders/README.md

 In Denoising autoencoder we pass randon noise into the input data and still try to get the original output (check denoising_autoencoder.ipynb).

 Variational autoencoders are bit different and it is also called generative model, it learns the probablity distribution modeling the data.
 Its encoder first create a latent space from the input data which is z_mean and z_log_sigma then randomely sample similar points from latent normal distribution then the decoder maps these points to the original input data.
-KL divergence is used to achieve this.
+KL divergence is used to achieve this. (check variational_autoencoder.ipynb).

 Reference: